-This can only be done when both have the same length.
+This can only be done when both the row vectors of the first matrix and the column vectors of the second matrix have the same length.
 The result of the multiplication will be an m times p matrix.
 So it does not matter how many rows A has and how many columns B has, but the length of the rows of A must be equal to the length of the columns of B.

-Multiplying two numbers can be seen as a matrix multiplication between two 1x1 matrices.
+A special case of matrix multiplication is just multiplying two numbers.
+This can be seen as a matrix multiplication between two 1x1 matrices.
 In this case, m, n and p are all equal to 1.
 Therefore we are allowed to perform the multiplication.

 When multiplying two matrices, A and B, we can determine the entries of this multiplication as follows: